learnbyexample/py_regular_expressions/py_regex.md

 ## Possessive quantifiers

 Before Python 3.11, you had to use alternatives like the third-party [regex module](https://pypi.org/project/regex/) for possessive quantifiers.
 The difference between greedy and possessive quantifiers is that possessive will not backtrack to find a match.
 In other words, possessive quantifiers will always consume every character that matches the pattern on which it is applied.
-Syntax wise, you need to append `+` to greedy quantifiers to make it possessive, similar to adding `?` for the non-greedy case.
+Syntax wise, you need to append `+` to greedy quantifiers to make it possessive (similar to adding `?` for the non-greedy case).

 Unlike greedy and non-greedy quantifiers, a pattern like `:.*+apple` will never result in a match because `.*+` will consume rest of the line, leaving no way to match `apple`.